What is a pre-existing medical condition?

 What are some examples of pre-existing medical conditions?

-Again, the definition of a pre-existing condition will vary between insurance providers, but some examples could be:
+The definitions of pre-existing conditions vary between insurance providers, but examples could include:

 - Type 2 diabetes